TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

-If we remember, the `rhosts` file noticed us that there are two allowed subdomains to connect via `rlogin` to the principal host.
-One of this subdomains was `intern.build.vl`.
+The `rhosts` file indicates that two hostnames are trusted for `rlogin`.
+One of these hostnames is `intern.build.vl`.

 This subdomain is available in the Zone records above.
 We can edit the record for `intern` by making it point to our IP address and next attempt to connect as root using `rlogin`.